-An important part of the Institutes and monograph preparation was the search for related literature.
-Charles T. Eagle, Jr. Ph.D., RMT-BC, Director of Music Therapy at Southern Methodist University, served as Project Training Coordinator, and searched for bibliographic citations through the Computer-Assisted Information Retrieval Service System (CAIRSS) for Music (Eagle, 1982).
-Many citations were abstracted, and a 176-item annotated bibliography was prepared for use at the first Institute.
-By the second Institute, 501 items were annotated and provided to each trainer.
+An important part of the institutes and monograph preparation was the search for related literature.
+Charles T. Eagle, Jr., Ph.D, RMT-BC, Director of Music Therapy at Southern Methodist University, served as Project Training Coordinator and searched for bibliographic citations through the Computer-Assisted Information Retrieval Service System (CAIRSS) for Music (Eagle, 1982).
+Many citations were abstracted, and a 176-item annotated bibliography was prepared for use at the first institute.
+By the second institute, 501 items were annotated and provided to each trainer.
 This search was of value in preparing the monographs as well as preparation for workshops.
-Media presentations, in the form of a videotape and a slide show were prepared by the media team of the Institutes.
-These, too, were used in workshops.

-Since the second Institute, a further annotating and indexing project extended the bibliography to 1000 items.
-This was conducted by Project Director Wanda Lathom, Ph.D., RMT-BC, Director of Music Therapy, University of Missouri-Kansas City with the assistance of many undergraduate and graduate students.
-This project was funded by a University of Missouri-Kansas City Faculty Research Grant.
-Dr. Eagle has continued the CAIRSS project and has provided additional annotated citations.
+Since the second institute, a further annotating and indexing project extended the bibliography to 1000 items.
+This was conducted by Project Director Wanda Lathom, Ph.D., RMT-BC, Director of Music Therapy, University of Missouri-Kansas City, with the assistance of many undergraduate and graduate students.
+This project was funded by a University of Missouri- Kansas City Faculty Research Grant.
+Dr. Eagle has continued the CAIRSS project and provided additional annotated citations.
 This book's content reflects much literature appearing since the initial monograph publication.
-However, its primary emphasis is to provide information to help music therapists understand the characteristics of children seen in practice.
-Much available music therapy reference material is not included.
-If this book is used as a text, primary literature in the field of music therapy should be assigned to supplement the text.
-It is assumed that the music therapy students reading this book will have had some background in anatomy and physiology, psychology, and special education, since courses in these areas are required in a music therapy curriculum.
+Its primary emphasis, however, is to provide information to help music therapists understand the characteristics of children seen in practice.
+It is assumed that the music therapy students reading this book will have had some background in anatomy and physiology, psychology, and special education, because courses in these areas are required in a music therapy curriculum.